influxdata/docs-v2/content/influxdb/cloud/visualize-data/annotations.md

 2. Select an existing dashboard to add the annotation to, or [create a new dashboard](/influxdb/cloud/visualize-data/dashboards/create-dashboard/).
 3. Click **Annotations**.
 The **Show Annotations** option is selected by default.
-4. Select the **Enable 1-Click Annotations** option, and then in any dashboard cell, click the point in time to add the annotation.
+4. Select the **Enable 1-Click Annotations** option, and then in a dashboard cell, do one of the following:

-  {{% note %}}
+   - To add an annotation to a single point in time, click the time in the cell.
-**Tip:** To move the annotation outside of the selected graph time range, first create the annotation, and then [edit the annotation](#edit-an-annotation) to update the timestamp as needed.
+   - To add an annotation to a time range, press and hold Shift, click the start time in the cell, and then drag your cursor to the end time.
-  {{% /note %}}
 5. On the **Add Annotation** page:

-   1. Verify the start time, and update if needed.
+   1. Verify the time or time range, and update if needed.
-   2. Enter a message (maximum of 255 characters) to associate with the selected start time.
+   2. Enter a message (maximum of 255 characters) to associate with the selected time or time range.
    3. Click **Save Annotation**.
-The annotation appears as a dotted line at the specified start time and includes details associated with the selected point.
+The annotation appears in the cell (dotted line lines indicate the selected time or time range).

 ## Edit an annotation